necolas/normalize.css/README.md

 * Opera

-## Extended details and known issues
+## Extended Details and Known Issues

 Additional detail and explanation of the esoteric parts of normalize.css.